cultuurnet/uit-documentatie/content/search_api_3/latest/searching/offers/booking-availability.md

 If used on its own, it will filter on the top-level status of the events/places.

-If used in combination with `dateFrom` and/or `dateTo` (see [date & time](https://documentatie.uitdatabank.be/content/search_api_3/latest/searching/offers/date.html)) it will combine the given status(es) with the given dateFrom and/or dateTo to query on subEvents, so you'll only get results that actually have the given bookingAvailability during the given date range.
+If used in combination with `dateFrom` and/or `dateTo` (see [date & time](https://documentatie.uitdatabank.be/content/search_api_3/latest/searching/offers/date.html)) it will combine the given availability with the given dateFrom and/or dateTo to query on subEvents, so you'll only get results that actually have the given bookingAvailability during the given date range.

 Example to get results that have the bookingAvailability `Available` on the 5th of may 2022: